pinga-lab/paper-tle-euler-tutorial/manuscript.md

 Let's see how
 we can use Fatiando a Terra to run the deconvolution on our data.
-The first thing to do
+The first we need
-is load (or `import` in Python) the required modules from Fatiando.
-After that,
-we need to calculate
+is to calculate
 the 3 directional derivatives
-of the potential field
+of the potential field.
-(required for the deconvolution).
 For gridded data,
-this can be done easily enough with the Fourier transform.
+this can be done
+with the Fourier transform
+using module `fourier`
+from Fatiando.
 Assuming that the data
-has been loaded into Numpy arrays
+has been loaded into
-`x`, `y`, `z` with the x, y, z coordinates of each data point and
+Numpy arrays `x`, `y`, `z`
-`data` with our magnetic data
+with the respective x-, y-, z-coordinates of each data point and `data` with our magnetic data
 (see the accompanying notebook):

-    from fatiando.gravmag import fourier, euler
+    from fatiando.gravmag import fourier
     from fatiando import utils
     # Need data in SI units
     data_si = utils.nt2si(data)